Overview

 and Outside Investments.
 We use our discretionary authority to create portfolios for our clients using

-publicly traded, global equity to grow the portfolio, and fixed income holdings (including cash) to
+publicly traded, global equity aimed to grow the portfolio, and fixed income holdings (including cash)

-provide income and liquidity.
-In certain limited cases, we also provide non-discretionary advisory
+aimed to provide income and liquidity.
+In certain limited cases, we also provide non-discretionary

-services with respect to similar investments.
-Outside Investments in alternative asset classes outside
+advisory services with respect to other similar investments.
+Outside Investments are defined as

-of public equity, fixed income and cash may be suggested (depending on the clients’ risk tolerance and
+“private market investments” and may be suggested (depending on the clients’ risk tolerance and

-financial needs) to enhance the social impact of a client’s portfolio, without necessarily enhancing
+financial situation) to enhance the social impact of a client’s portfolio, without necessarily enhancing

 Our Investment Management allocation strategy is based on a combination of NorthStar’s current